senecajs/seneca-mesh/README.md

 })
 ```

-Each entry in the _listen_ array specifies the listening modesl for a
+Each entry in the _listen_ array specifies the listening models for a
 given pattern.
 In particular, you can specify that the listening model:

   * _consume_: assume the message is from a work queue; consume the message, and generate a reply.
 This is the default.
-  * _observe_: assume the message is publisjed to multiple services; do not generate a reply
+  * _observe_: assume the message is published to multiple services; do not generate a reply

 As an example, consider a microservice that generates HTML
 content.
 The `get:content` message expects a reply containing the HTML
 content, and is intended for just one instance of the service, to
 avoid redundant work.
 The `clear:cache` message is published to all
 instances of the service to indicate that underlying data for the HTML
-content has changed, and the content must be regenerated for the nect
+content has changed, and the content must be regenerated for the next
 `get:content` message.
 Define the mesh patterns as follows: